yaodingyd/yaodingyd.github.io/_pages/note.md

 1. usage of two pointers(one faster, and one slow ):
 - find/remove duplicates in a array
 - check loop/find node in linked list
-- conditional sort: sort in left, middle, right ranges
+- one left, one right: sort

 2. backtrack